GuralTOO/milken_chat/README.md

 ### Comments

-This website also has a back end written in Python, you can find it as my [repository](https://github.com/GuralTOO/milken_chat_server)
+This website also has a back end written in Python. [another repository](https://github.com/GuralTOO/milken_chat_server)

+#### How

+The data was scraped from the Milken Institute Website, cleaned, and stored in a vector database on a server.
+Now, the website is accessible at [https://milken-institute.gn-works.com/] (https://milken-institute.gn-works.com/)